Kong/docs.konghq.com/app/gateway/2.7.x/developer-portal/theme-customization/single-page-app.md

 ### Mounting an SPA

-In order to load our js we need to mount the JS, to do this let's create a new layout page, for this example, call it `spa.html`.
+To load our JS, we need to mount it.
+Let's create a new layout page.

 Create a file called `spa.html` in `workspaces/default/themes/layouts`.